-- ii) Describe how the exam is tested for validity and reliability.
+ii.
+Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.

-See (i). - iii) State how often exam questions are updated and the process for doing so.
-See (i).
+iii.
+State how often exam questions are updated and the process for doing so.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.